VishnuGShephertz/AppHypeSDK/README.md

 ```

-__7 Set Max App Launch without Ad__ You can also set maximum no. of application launch till you don’t want any Ad.
+__7 Restrict Ad in Application__ You can also set maximum no. of application launch till you don’t want any Ad.
 This is an interesting feature to engage users in your app.
 ```
-AppHype.setLaunchTillNoAd(maxLaunch);
+AppHype.restrictAd(restricLaunch);

 ```